-First and foremost, get a complete copy of your medical records from your physicians.
+Get a complete copy of your medical records from your physicians.
 Some doctor's offices will give you only the physician notes or reports, some will charge you or have some copy service charge you for this, some staff members don't want to deal with it.
 But whatever the situation, be assertive in getting everything in your medical chart - office notes, labs, orders, prescriptions, referrals, etc. You need to see these before the disability insurance company does, and you have to know what your doctors are saying about your condition or injury and your ability to work before you file for long-term disability benefits.

 You're injury or condition is legitimate - you're not trying to hide anything.
 But remember, the insurance company is going to do everything they can to deny or stop your disability benefits, construe everything that isn't 100% clear in their favor.

 Keep in mind that none of this really matters as far as your medical treatment goes - and that is what your doctor is focused on.
-Many doctors are squeezed by health insurance reimbursements and view documentation as one more thing they have to do - but it's critical for your long term disability claim.
-Obviously, you want a copy of your records so you can identify if you have any of these issues before you file your claim, and so you can take steps to correct them by talking to the doctor, getting a follow up exam, a second opinion, etc.
+Many doctors are squeezed by health insurance reimbursements and view documentation as one more thing they have to do - but it's critical for your long-term disability claim.
+Obviously, you want a copy of your records so you can identify if you have any of these issues before you file your claim, and so you can take steps to correct them by talking to the doctor, getting a follow-up exam, a second opinion, etc.

 In every case, the disability insurance company will review these records closely, looking for everything they can (any mistakes, inconsistencies, omissions, etc.) they can use to deny benefits.
-The insurance company will have their own medical consultants and experts review your records - and you can bet they are trained to look for every inconsistency, mistake, anything that is vague or doesn't specifically describe your injury, condition and inability to work.
+The insurance company will have their own medical consultants and experts review your records - and you can bet they are trained to look for every inconsistency, mistake, anything that is vague or doesn't specifically describe your injury, condition, and inability to work.
 Your medical condition and inability to work are real and legitimate, so make sure your medical records are good enough to satisfy the insurance company under the policy and qualify for benefits.